cleeistaken/tigera-k8s-testing/README.md

    * Define the CPU and RAM.
 This class will be used for the VKS worker nodes
 4. Add '**best-effort-medium**' VM class to '**tigera**' namespace

+**Note**: These steps required access to vCenter and typically done by the infrastructure administrator.

 ## Deployment Procedure